-The COVID-19 pandemic has made the issue of indoor air quality (IAQ) top of mind as businesses face the challenge of adequately ventilating spaces to reduce the risk of virus transmission.
-However, proper ventilation and indoor air quality have always been--and will always be--critical for maintaining building health and safety.
+Although post-pandemic consumer anxieties have made the issue of indoor air quality (IAQ) top of mind for many businesses, proper ventilation and indoor air quality have always been — and will always be — critical for maintaining expectations of customers, vendors, and employees alike.

-Thus, achieving optimal air ventilation should be a top priority for any space where employees, customers, clients, residents, or patients spend a significant amount of time indoors--from healthcare and senior living facilities to office buildings to retail establishments.
+That’s why achieving optimal air ventilation should be a top priority for any space where employees, customers, clients, residents, or patients spend a significant amount of time indoors--from healthcare and senior living facilities to office buildings to retail establishments.
+But understanding how and why you should make these adjustments isn’t always apparent.

-5 Ways Poor Air Ventilation Affects Health and Safety
+5 Ways Poor Air Ventilation Affects Your Occupants’ Experiences

-To solve the problem of indoor air pollution, you first need to understand the many ways inadequate ventilation impacts the health and safety of your building occupants.
+To solve the problem of poor-quality indoor air, you first need to understand the many ways inadequate ventilation impacts your building occupants.
 Below are five factors to consider:

 2. High Concentrations of Contaminants Accumulate Quickly in Enclosed Spaces